 | Salmonella spp | Absence in 25 grams |

 7.7.
-For canned preserves, commercial sterility testing shall be performed.
+For canned preserves, commercial sterility shall be demonstrated.

 8. DYES or COLORANTS for aquaculture only.